cadet/CADET-Core/README.rst

 Additionally, to ensure reproducibility of your work, we recommend citing the zenodo doi corresponding to the specific CADET release that you used.

-Selected applications that demonstrate the capabilities and use-cases of CADET are highlighted in the `documentation <https://cadet.github.io>`_.
+Selected applications that demonstrate the capabilities and use-cases of CADET-Core are highlighted in the `documentation <https://cadet.github.io>`_.

 Ongoing Development
 -------------------